Damar Hamlin is awake and holding hands with family, his agent tells CNN, days after his cardiac arrest during NFL game

 "I'm sure if you polled the locker room, there'd be mixed votes on that," Burrow said.
 "Personally, I think playing is going to be tough ...
 I think getting back to as normal as you can as fast as you can is personally how I kind of deal with these kinds of things.
 But ... everyone has a different way of dealing with it."

 The Bills, scheduled to host the Patriots on Sunday, returned to work Wednesday with meetings and are set to hold their first practice of the week Thursday.
-Players felt encouraged and emotional when Hamlin's father, Mario Hamlin, did a Zoom call with the team Wednesday and said his son is making progress, a source in the Bills organization told CNN on Thursday.
+Players -- already reeling from last year's racist mass shooting and the recent deadly blizzard in their hometown -- felt encouraged and emotional when Hamlin's father, Mario Hamlin, did a Zoom call with the team Wednesday and said his son was making progress, a source in the Bills organization told CNN on Thursday.

+The Bills on Thursday afternoon plan to hold their first news conference since Hamlin was injured, a source tells CNN's Coy Wire.

+Some of this weekend's games -- and perhaps the postponed Bills-Bengals game, if it is ever made up -- will have implications for the approaching NFL playoffs.
+The Bills (12-3) and Bengals (11-4) in particular have already clinched playoff spots but are jockeying for higher seeds in the American Football Conference.

 "Player-wise ... just the world in general, we're all just one heartbeat right now ... all waiting for Damar just to get healthy," Thomas told CNN Thursday.

-His heartbeat was restored on the field, the Bills have said, before he was ferried from the stadium in an ambulance while stunned and visibly emotional players and fans looked on.
-Hamlin was on a ventilator and was "flipped over on his stomach" in the hospital to help relieve some of the strain on his lungs, his uncle Dorrian Glenn told CNN on Tuesday.
+Sills, the NFL's chief medical officer, on Wednesday addressed theories that Hamlin's cardiac arrest could have been caused by commotio cordis, which occurs when severe trauma to the chest disrupts the heart's electrical charge, causing dangerous fibrillations.

+"You have to have the right type of blow hitting at the right spot on the chest with the right amount of force at just the right time in that cardiac cycle," he said in Wednesday's call with reporters.
+"So, a lot of things have to line up for that to happen," he said, emphasizing that while it is possible, investigators will consider all options.

-Any time a player is evacuated from the field, the NFL and its medical experts perform a detailed review of what happened, Sills explained on a call Wednesday with reporters.
+Any time a player is evacuated from the field, the NFL and its medical experts perform a detailed review of what happened, Sills said.
 They also examine the role protective equipment may have played, he said.

 In some cases, the medical team will not be able to determine what caused the problem, Sills said.